Team-Immersive-Intelligence/ImmersiveIntelligence/src/main/resources/assets/immersiveintelligence/ie_manual/en_us/ii_logistics/skycrate_system.md

 Crate carts are a safe way to transport items via rail.
 They can be crafted by putting a crate into a minecart.
 Items inside said crates will not be lost.
 When disassembled, the minecart will split into the cart and the crate
 # frames
 |[crafting]{source:"mount"}|
 The Skycrate mounts are used to transport crates via the zipline.
-There are two models: The basic ones and the electric ones, which use energy provided on the way via nearby [Tesla Coils](teslaCoil).
+There are two models: The basic ones, which are slow, and the fast electric ones, which use energy provided on the way via nearby [Tesla Coils](teslaCoil) to rapidly traverse the line.